 - Lost income: Wages missed during recovery or while attending medical appointments.

-- Reduced earning capacity: If your injury limits your ability to return to your prior job or work at full capacity.
+- Reduced earning capacity: If your injury affects your ability to return to your previous job or work at full capacity.

 - Property damage: Repair or replacement of vehicles, bicycles, or personal items damaged in the accident.